 |Distance||183 miles (295 km)|

-Trains from Manchester to Glasgow cover the 183 miles (295 km) long journey taking on average 3 h 13 min with our travel partners like First Transpennine Express or Avanti West Coast.
-There are direct train services available.
-You can get the cheapest train tickets for this journey for as low as £38, but the average price of train tickets is £59.
+Trains from Manchester to Glasgow cover the 183 miles (295 km) long journey taking on average 3 h 7 min with our travel partners like First Transpennine Express or Avanti West Coast.
+Normally, there are 12 trains operating per day, including direct services available.
+While the average ticket price for this journey costs around £51, you can find the cheapest train ticket for as low as £34.
 Travellers depart most frequently from Manchester Piccadilly and arrive in Glasgow Central.

 Trains from Manchester to Glasgow run fairly frequently.
 Usually, there's one train on this route every couple of hours at weekends and once per hour on weekdays.
 The journey takes over four hours in some cases, although the fastest journeys can be completed in just under three hours.
 Often, a change is required.